serenity-is/docs/services/service_endpoints.md

 How is this possible?
 Once again, `ServiceEndpoint` handles this detail behind the scenes.
 It transforms our `SaveResponse` to a special action result that returns JSON data.

 We don't have to worry about this detail as long as our response object derives from `ServiceResponse` and is JSON-serializable.
-### About Request and Response Objects

-Once again, our request object is simply an ordinary class that derives from a basic `ServiceRequest`:
+The request object is also an ordinary class that derives from a basic `ServiceRequest`:

 ```csharp
 public class ServiceRequest